vsphere-tmm/Supervisor-Services/README.md

 ###  Download a service definition from support.broadcom.com.
 To find a service definition:

-1. Log in to support.broadcom.com, Go to Enterprice Sofware.
+1. Log in to support.broadcom.com, Go to Enterprice Software.

 2. Select My Downloads on the left hand side navigation.